 Preparer's Statement

 7.a.
-I am not an attorney or accredited representative but have prepared this application on behalf of the applicant and with the applicant's consent.
+I am not an attorney or accredited representative but have prepared this application on behalf of the authorized individual of the regional center and with the authorized individual’s consent.

 7.b.
-I am an attorney or accredited representative and my representation of the applicant in this case
+I am an attorney or accredited representative and my representation of the authorized individual in this case

 extends/does not extend beyond the preparation of this application.